 Common Causes of Differences in Energy Use or Emissions Relative to Other Inventories or Models

 The reported total energy use or emissions in the EPS for various sectors usually differ from those same totals taken from other sources.
 This is very often a matter of differences in categorization of different emissions types.
 For example, the EPS considers “waste management” (landfills, water treatment, and wastewater treatment) to be part of the Industry sector.
 However, the emissions inventory produced by the U.S. Environmental Protection Agency (EPA) considers these facilities to be commercial buildings and hence part of the Buildings sector.
 The main contribution these facilities make to emissions is via process emissions, rather than energy use.
 Therefore, for a year covered both by the emissions inventory and by the EPS, emissions from the Buildings sector (particularly methane) are lower in the EPS than in the EPA emissions inventory, and in the Industry sector, they are higher.
-Another common source of differences in categorization comes from our treatment of Agriculture, which is part of the Industry sector in the EPS, but is often considered its own sector or is grouped with Land Use, Land Use Change, and Forestry in other sources.
+(The web application interface displays “Waste Management” and “Agriculture” separately from “Industry” to help facilitate comparisons with other models.)

 Different global warming potential (GWP) values also result in different CO2e values.
-The EPS uses the most up-to-date numbers from the IPCC Fifth Assessment Report (released in 2015).
+The EPS uses numbers from the IPCC Fifth Assessment Report (released in 2015).
 Many sources still use older numbers.
-For example, the 100-year GWP of methane was raised from 25 to 28 in the most recent IPCC report, but many sources still use the previous number.
+For example, the 100-year GWP of methane was raised from 25 to 28 in the Fifth Assessment Report, but many sources still use the previous number.